 Undo and Redo Buttons

-EBB provides Undo and Redo functions, using buttons located at the top of the typing screen or keystrokes Ctrl-Z for undo and Ctrl-Y for redo, to restore accidental deletions.
+EBB provides Undo and Redo functions, using buttons located at the top of the typing screen or listed shortcut keys, to restore accidental deletions.
 The Undo and Redo functions will restore up to 10 prior actions or keystrokes.

 New Page Function

 Each page allows 24 lines of text.
-You should start a new answer on a new page by clicking on the New Page button located at the top of the typing screen, or pressing Ctrl-N.
+You can start a new answer on a new page (in the same section) by clicking on the New Page button located at the top of the typing screen, or pressing Ctrl-N.

 Exam Questions Not Contained in EBB

 The exam questions are not contained in EBB.
 You will be given a paper copy of the exam to work from just like the non-typing students.
 Unless instructed otherwise, you should return the exam questions to the proctor when you finish your exam.
 You need not retype the exam questions into your exam unless your professor has specifically requested that you do so.

 During the exam, you will follow the step-by-step instructions given by the proctor.